paritosh0707/AgentDock/packages/common-py/README.md

-# AgentDock Common Package
+# Dockrion Common Package

-Shared utilities and primitives used across all AgentDock packages and services.
+Shared utilities and primitives used across all Dockrion packages and services.

 ## Installation